 ProtaStructure : Column/Wall Model Types, Stiffness factors, Cracking and Creep

 Beam, Slab, Column and Wall stiffness factors can be set automatically to make an allowance for cracking and creep.
-An automated calculation is provided for this purpose: see Cracking & Creep.
+An automated calculation is provided for this purpose as explained below, Cracking & Creep Calculator

 Alternatively the stiffness factors can be defined individually if required for maximum flexibility.